nikamaish/SMTP_Mail/README.md

 Express have SMTP-Server Package instead of using http module

-SMTP is based on TCP
+SMTP is based on TCP and Need AWS instance